Sun Lih-chyun

-Sun Lih-chyun (孫立群 (Sūn Lìqún); born 21 October 1961) is a Taiwanese politician.
-He currently serves as the spokesperson of the Executive Yuan.
+Sun Lih-chyun (孫立群 (Sūn Lìqún); born 21 October 1961) is a Taiwanese economist who served as the spokesperson of the Executive Yuan from 2014 to 2016 and vice chairperson of the Fair Trade Commission from 2013 to 2014.

 Education

-Sun obtained his bachelor's degree in economics from Soochow University in 1984.
-He then obtained his master's degree in economics and doctoral degree in agricultural economics from Michigan State University in the United States in 1988 and 1993, respectively.
+Sun graduated from Soochow University with a bachelor's degree in economics in 1984.
+He then completed graduate studies in the United States, where he earned a Master of Arts (M.A.) in economics in 1988 and his Ph.D. in agricultural economics in 1993, both from Michigan State University.
+His doctoral dissertation, completed under economist John Hoehn, was titled, "Correcting for Self-Selection Bias in Contingent Valuation".

 Early career

 Sun was an adjunct associate professor in the department of economics of National Chung Hsing University in 1993–1994.
 He then became the associate professor of the department of agriculture economics of National Taiwan University.